The Criminal Cases Review Commission (CCRC) was set up in 1997; since then, standards in the UK’s criminal justice system have declined sharply.

 Since its inception, the CCRC has referred hundreds of convictions to appeal, a significant proportion of which have been overturned.
 The vast majority of these would not have been referred under the pre-existing system of internal inquiries at the Home Office.
 A logical conclusion would therefore appear to be that the creation of the CCRC has been a resounding success.

-- This essay features in Proof magazine Justice in a time of moral panic – order here
+- This essay will feature in Justice in a time of moral panic, a new collection of essays published by the Justice Gap

 A court of last resort